Health and Safety Requirements

 - Clean and sanitize regularly touched surfaces between groups/runs.

-- Non-vaccinated staff and practicum students must test for COVID-19 every two months.
+- Non-vaccinated staff and practicum students must test for COVID-19 every week.
+Providers must maintain copies of test results for at least twelve (12) months for review by licensing.

-- Staff and children who were in close contact with a confirmed COVID-19 positive case must quarantine for 10 days (unless they are two weeks past full dose of vaccination or have recovered).
-Anyone fully vaccinated who is exposed to a confirmed case should monitor themselves for symptoms for 14 days after exposure; if symptoms develop, they should get tested and self-isolate while waiting for the results.
+- Staff and children who were in close contact with a confirmed COVID-19 positive case must quarantine for 10 days (unless they are two weeks past full dose of vaccination or have recovered from COVID-19 infection in the past 90 days).
+Anyone fully vaccinated who is exposed to a confirmed case should monitor themselves for symptoms for 14 days after exposure and get a COVID test 3-5 days after exposure; if symptoms develop, they should get tested and self-isolate while waiting for the results.

 How is ECECD helping child care facilities keep their staff and children healthy and safe?